syncfusion-content/flutter-docs/Flutter/DateRangePicker/Callbacks.md

 {% endtabs %}

 ### Selection changed callback
-The [onSelectionChanged](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/onSelectionChanged.html) callback triggers when select the dates from date picker.
+The [onSelectionChanged](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/onSelectionChanged.html) callback triggers when selecting the dates from the date picker.

 `args.value` - returns the dates based on the selection mode.